Quick Dill Pickled Radishes

 While pickling seasonal vegetables is sustainable in itself, there are a few tips and tricks you can learn to make this radish recipe even more environmentally friendly:

 Take advantage of radish season!
 The best time to pickle is during the height of radish season.
 In California that’s all year round, but check out Seasonal Food Guide’s produce seasonality calendar to find when radishes are in season near you.

 Don’t throw out radish greens!
 The leaves on radishes are edible, and they make a great addition to salads, soups, pesto, and even sauteed on their own as a side dish.
+You can even bake radish leaves into tasty chips!
 Just make sure to give them a good wash first to remove any dirt from the leaves.

 Save glass food jars to use for quick pickling vegetables.
 We’re always on the lookout for great jars to keep around the house for pantry and food storage, so keep an eye out for jars you can save to use for pickling radishes.
 Here’s how we remove labels from reused jars with natural ingredients.

 We love quick pickling vegetable, here are a few of our favorite recipes: